mrazjava/booklink-backend/README.md

 Upon application startup (`mvn spring-boot:run`) the database will be re-built every time because of `spring.jpa.hibernate.ddl-auto:create`.
 Dummy data will be imported from `src/main/resources/import.sql`.

 #### Sandbox
-Database schema will be validated because of `spring.jpa.hibernate.ddl-auto:create` and application will fail  fast if schema does not match against the entities.
-However, schema changes should be migrated automatically (via flyway) on startup before hibernate validation kicks in.
-It is a responsibility of a developer working on a feature to introduce a correct Flyway migration script.
+Database schema will be validated because of `APP_BE_HIBERNATE_DDL_AUTO: validate` override, and application will fail fast if schema does not match against the entities.
+However, schema changes should be migrated automatically (via [flyway](https://flywaydb.org/)) on startup before hibernate validation kicks in.
+It is a responsibility of a developer working on a feature to introduce a correct flyway [migration script](https://flywaydb.org/getstarted/how).

 #### AWS
 Database schema changes are migrated manually ("by hand").
 Verified migration scripts from Sandbox (`stg`) are used as the basis for AWS manual db migration changes to `pre` which in turn are basis for AWS `live` migration.